http4s/http4s/docs/src/main/tut/dsl.md

 A `Request` is a regular `case class` - you can destructure it to extract its values.
 By extension, you can also `match/case` it with different possible destructurings.
-To build these different destructors, you can make use of the DSL.
+To build these different extractors, you can make use of the DSL.

-Most often, you extract the `Request` into a HTTP verb and the path, via the `->` object.
-On the right side, you'll have the HTTP verb, on the other side the path.
-Naturally, `_` is a valid matcher too, so any call to `/api` can be
+Most often, you extract the `Request` into a HTTP `Method` (verb) and the path, via the `->` object.
+On the left side, you'll have the HTTP `Method`, on the other side the path.
+Naturally, `_` is a valid matcher too, so any call to `/api` can be blocked, regardless of `Method`:
-blocked:

 ```tut
 HttpService {